ff6347/hellop5js/README.md

 ![](images/new-repo.png)

-Copy the clone url "git@github.com:fabiantheblind/hellop5js.git" to the clipboard
+Copy the clone url "git@github.com:fabiantheblind/hellop5js.git" to the clipboard.
+This url will of course contain your username not mine.

 go to your terminal and stop the server if it is still running.
 Now we are going to to do several things: